The question we always get asked is this: why is there a $1000 difference between the two?

 They are both European designs, which delivers quality and reliability.

 Both systems are instantaneous water heaters, so you get hot water as soon as you turn it on without having to wait.

-Both systems boast low gas consumption, which is ideal if you are travelling off-grid.
+Both systems boast low gas consumption for instant hot water systems, which is ideal if you are travelling off-grid.

 Camec and Truma hot water systems are AGA Approved, which means you can have peace of mind that they are Australian Gas approved for use in recreational vehicles.